-Find national, state, and local resources to help ex-prisoners and their families
+Find national, state, and local resources to help former prisoners and their families.

 The goal of reentry ministry is to provide a continuum of care that helps ex-prisoners succeed in life on the outside.
 Needs in all areas of life must be addressed in order for returning citizens to be whole again.

 Finding resources to help ex-prisoners is an ongoing activity for most reentry teams.
 Once the resources are identified, it is important to have a system for cataloging the information for easy retrieval in the future.
 Creating a computer database is one good way of organizing and managing these resources.

 The following is a starter list of large nationally-recognized organizations and agencies that offer a variety of services for ex-prisoners and their families.
 Most have very helpful websites explaining their services and providing information about their state and local offices.
 This is an excellent place to begin your research.

 CATHOLIC CHARITIES USA: Local Catholic Charities agencies help families and individuals who are homeless or in danger of becoming homeless or who struggle with racism and poverty.
 Being Catholic is not a requirement for receiving assistance.

 GOODWILL INDUSTRIES: Goodwill Industries is one of the world's largest nonprofit providers of job training and employment services for people who have a history of welfare dependency, illiteracy, criminal history, and homelessness.

 Phone: (800) 466-9455

 SALVATION ARMY: The Salvation Army works in cooperation with prison, probation, and parole offices in prison rehabilitation and crime prevention.
 Services include job-training, employment opportunities, material aid, and spiritual guidance.
 Salvation Army rehabilitation centers and Harbor Light centers have been designated as halfway houses for ex-prisoners to participate in work-release programs.